-Guidance published by Paul Dickinson.
-Paul has approximately 30,000 hours of on-road observing, coaching and training experience.
+Guidance on personal coaching published by Paul Dickinson.
+Paul has approximately 40,000 hours of on-road observing, coaching and training experience.
 He is a qualified advanced motorcycle instructor and examiner as well as being a qualified CBT and Direct Access instructor.
 He has substantial experience in assessing and developing riders’ skills and is the Chief Motorcycling Examiner for the DIA, the UK’s largest and most respected association for professional instructors.

 So, if you want to develop and improve your skills, this is how you do it!